Mazzart/kottans-backend/README.md

 3. [Git Collaboration](#3-git-collaboration)

 ## 1. Git and Github
 I have gained new and expand existing knowledge of Git version control system.
-The Udacity course [How to use Git and Github](https://www.udacity.com/course/how-to-use-git-and-github--ud775) was a good starting point and gave a good overview of basic Git usage (create a repo, commit changes, review the history of commits, etc).
+The Udacity course [Version Control with Git](https://www.udacity.com/course/how-to-use-git-and-github--ud775) was a good starting point and gave a good overview of basic Git usage (create a repo, commit changes, review the history of commits, etc).
 I learned new commands, how to use them and what information they provide for example:

 `git log —oneline` list one commit per line, shows the first 7 characters of the commit’s SHA and the commit message;